National Assembly for Wales Elections

 Assembly Member Support Staff

 Security is a priority of the Assembly.
-Members and their staff will be issued with a security pass following the oath or affermation, and these should be displayed at all times when on the Assembly estate.
-The Assembly has a designated Police Unit based in Tŷ Hywel, which, in conjunction with the Security Team, is tasked with protecting the Assembly estate and ensuring that business is not interrupted.
+Members and their staff are issued with a security pass following the oath, and these should be displayed at all times when on the Assembly estate.
+The Assembly has a designated Police Unit based in Ty Hywel, which, in conjunction with the Security Team, is tasked with protecting the Assembly estate and ensuring that business is not interrupted.

 Welsh and English are the official languages of the Assembly, and the Assembly aims to be a truly bilingual institution.
 The Official Languages Scheme sets out what the Assembly currently delivers bilingually, as well as setting out the services it aims to deliver.
 The Scheme was formally adopted by the Assembly in July 2013 and is based on the National Assembly for Wales (Official Languages) Act 2012.

 The Assembly Commission is committed to promoting equality of opportunity both as an employer and service provider.
-The Assembly's Equality Plan 2012-16 details how the Assembly Commission will promote equality, value diversity and identify and remove potential barriers to equality for our staff, Assembly Members, their staff and members of the public.
+The Assembly Commission's Diversity and Inclusion Strategy details how the Assembly Commission will promote equality, value diversity and identify and remove potential barriers to equality for our staff, Assembly Members, their staff and members of the public.
 A new Equality Plan will be developed for the Fifth Assembly.

 Assembly Members, as service providers and employers, are subject to duties under the Equality Act 2010.
-Advice for Members carrying out those duties can be found in factsheets available to Members or provided by the Commission's Equalities Team.
+Advice for Members carrying out those duties can be found in factsheets available on the Members' intranet or provided by the Commission's Diversity and Inclusion Team.

 Other services and further information